opmusic/SpamHunter/README.md

 # SpamHunter
   This is our repo for the paper CCS'2022 -- Clues in Tweets: Twitter-Guided Discovery and Analysis of SMS Spam.
+Here is our dataset repository: https://github.com/opmusic/SpamHunter_dataset.

   ## How to install
   You should install allennlp, nltk, tesseract manually to use the specified NLP models and OCR tool.
 The default python version is Python3.7.10.
 To use the allennlp models, the version of protobuf must be 3.20.x.